 The Bureau of Correction cooking school program completed classes #25 and #26.
 Three hundred and five inmates have completed this program since its inception in 1973.
-A basic training program was offered for a six-week
+A basic training program was offered for a six-week period and the course involved experience in production methods.

 The cooking school has now been extended to include eight weeks of training, dealing primarily with production techniques, and "hands on" experience in applying these principles.
 A self-teaching manual with review questions, covering all basic aspects of quantity food production and equipment familiarization, will be used for future classes.
-In addition, guest speakers and instructional films will deal with such topics as career opportunities, sanitation, nutrition and production methods.
+In addition, guest speakers and instructional films will deal